InterLinked1/phreakscript/phreaknet.1.md

 **--vanilla**
 : Do not install extra features or enhancements.
 Bug fixes are always installed.
 (May be required for older versions)

+**--offline**
+: Use an offline installation source for disconnected environments

 **-v**, **--version**
 : Specific version of Asterisk to install (M.m.b e.g. 18.8.0).
 Also, see **--vanilla**.